avinab-neogy/avinab-neogy.github.io/writing/gsoc-selection.md

 ## back to present

-fast forward to 2025: i had left my job to prep for an entrance exam for iisc. even with a sub-300 rank, i didn’t get into my preferred program. right around then, gsoc was announced—so i figured, why not try again?
+fast forward to 2025: i had left my job to prep for an entrance exam for [iisc](https://iisc.ac.in/). even with a sub-300 rank, i didn’t get into my preferred program. right around then, gsoc was announced—so i figured, why not try again?

 i was still on the r contributors slack, so i pinged heather (admin + r project board member) about getting back into contributing. she assigned me some issues—one was fixing example errors in package docs, another was a screen flicker bug when scrolling. since r is mostly c under the hood, my c experience helped a lot. and, not gonna lie, having llms around made debugging faster (but seriously, don’t let llms do all your thinking).

-after a few patches, heather mentioned she was mentoring a gsoc project around the r dev container. this container is basically a ready-to-go environment: you can run r, build packages, and skip the hassle of local installs or dependency hell. there are some size limits, but for most users (even power users), it’s more than enough.
+after being consistent for a while, heather mentioned she was mentoring a gsoc project around the r dev container. this container is basically a ready-to-go environment: you can run r, build packages, and skip the hassle of local installs or dependency hell. there are some size limits, but for most users (even power users), it’s more than enough. the key here is being consistent

 the project had been built over the last two gsoc cycles, but some things still needed work—like <span style="color:blue;">lldb integration for c debugging</span>, <span style="color:blue;">better mac/windows support</span>, and <span style="color:blue;">positron ide compatibility</span>.

 #### lldb: c debugging inside the container

-most of r is written in c, so debugging at that level is huge. the goal was to get lldb working inside the container. this meant building r with debug symbols and setting up the right launch config.
+most of r is written in c, so debugging at that level is huge. the goal was to get lldb working inside the container. this means building r with debug symbols and setting up the right launch config.

-**docker run config for debugging:**
+*docker run config for debugging:*

 ```json
 // in devcontainer.json